-All cosmetology 200-level required courses or equated hours/credits (as determined by pre-board testing).
+All cosmetology 200-level required courses or equated hours/credits\\ (as determined by pre-board testing).

-outer police reduitem CITCO

-Accounting for Small Business BA105 3

 or Principles of Accounting I BA115 4

-Entrepreneurship BA136 3

-or Small Business Management BA235 3
+Small Business Management BA235 3

 Select at least 3 of the following election ves.

 Introduction to Business BA135 3

-Legal Environment of Business BA200 - 3
+Legal Environment of Business BA200 .3

 Principles of Marketing BA233 3

 Retailing BA234 3

-Human Relations BA250 3
+Organizational Behavior BA250 3

 Customer Relations BA251 2

-Introduction to Data Processing DP110 3
+Introduction to Computer

-Microcomputers: Operating

-Systems and Applications DP116 3
+Information Systems CIS115 3

-Speech LA210 3

-Business Mathematics OS120 3
+Business Mathematics CIS155 3

+Microcomputer Applications CIS175 3

-Business Communications I OS129 ~ 3
+Business Communications I CIS180 3

+Speech LA210 .3

 Principles of Macroeconomics SS215 3

 General Psychology SS220 3

-See the alternatives listed under the requirements of the associate degree in applied arts and sciences on page 11.
+\See the alternatives listed under the requirements of the associate degree in applied arts and sciences on page 10.

-Students who hold a valid State of Michigan Cosmetology License issued within the last 24 months may be granted up to 36 credits (a maximum of 32 general cosmetology credits) toward this degree.
-If licensed more than two years ago, applicants must documents ix months work experience out of the last 30 months to be eligible for the transfer credit.
-Unlicensed transfer applicants must take state pre-board exams to determine transfer credits in cosmetology.
+may be granted up to 36 credits (a maximum of 32 general cosmetology credits) toward this degree.
+If licensed more than two years ago, applicants must document six months work experience out of the last 30 months to be eligible for the transfer credit.
+Unlicensed transfer applicants must take state preboard exams to determine transfer credits in cosmetology.

 A CERTIFICATE PROGRAM IN COSMETOLOGY IS ALSO AVAILABLE.
-SEE PAGE 72.
+SEE PAGE 69.